TotalGriffLock/pyCECpi/README.md

 Building a raspberry pi into a robust HDMI-CEC IP interface

 # What?
 There are some commercially available HDMI-CEC to IP interfaces for things like Control4, Crestron, etc. They cost hundreds of pounds/dollars.
 In the same universe, Home Assistant and Raspberry Pis exist.
 Surely, the expensive commercial offerings are not the only choice?
+Can I build a small box to go on the back of the TV to provide this kind of functionality?
 Also, my TV has limited HDMI ports - I don't want to lose a whole HDMI input just to add this feature, it needs to pass HDMI through

 # Shopping list - Prices are UK £ sterling at the time of writing
 Raspberry Pi Zero W (or Zero 2 W) - without presoldered headers £14.40 from thepihut + £3.90 shipping